A Short History

 onto that property.
 Truly, we were standing on Holy Ground.

-March 29, 1992 -- The first service was held at 200 Victory Road, with 151 people in attendance.
-Once again, many hands had pitched-in to build walls, pour concrete, paint,
+March 29, 1992 -- The first service was held at 200

 wallpaper, clean, feed, pray, and support financially as we raised a new building to the glory of God!